Aphrontos/Complicate-Rock-Paper-Scissors/README.md

     * matplotlib
     * networkx
     * pandas
-    * random
+    * random import
+    * numba
-4. Run the Notebook.
+5. Run the Notebook.
 The Notebook will guide you through the step by step process.

 ## Online
 1. Download Ǹolaniirrarat.ipynb from this repository